 The turntable technicians transform electronic sounds into music, and many, with their sampling, display a prodigious knowledge of the vocabulary of modern cultural sounds.
 Detroit’s Motown sound developed in part from the relentless rhythms of the mechanized clash and clang of assembly lines of the auto plants in which Berry Gordy and his contemporaries toiled.
 Today’s youth grew up with different sounds – the ambient noise of video games, computers, cell phones; technology with its hums, bells, bleeps and blips, the aural wall that surrounds today’s environment.
 All of this electronic sound engendered a musicality that is based on – but is inevitably unlike – the sounds of the rock and roll generation.

 Techno music evolved from black middle-class Detroiters able to afford – or hustle up on – the turntables, electronic equipment and voluminous libraries of vinyl record collections that were the original tools of the DJs craft.
-I remember when my young brother and cousins, among the first DJs in Detroit, were suddenly immersed in sound snippets of records that we grew up with, and lugging car loads of milk-crates filled with records to weekend parties.
+I remember when my young brother and cousins – Lawrence Battle, and Bruce and Carl Martin – among that first group of DJs in Detroit, were suddenly immersed in sound snippets of records that we grew up with, and lugging car loads of milk-crates filled with records to weekend parties.

 Masters of the Dance

 On the last day of the first Techno Fest, a new element changed the character of Movement, so that its final day was different than the first.
 The police had abandoned bag checks and let the crowds pour in, and they showed no sign of thinning.
 For the first time all weekend, pouring into the main entrance was a growing phalanx of bristling “young Black males”.
 The mostly white crowd had gradually become “Blacker” and it wasn’t clear what this would mean.
-These new arrivals crowd the plaza in excited agitation, some with the sullen defiance of the unwanted, wearing the mask of fear that they are unwelcome, that their presence is cause to tighten jaw lines and police lines, both.
+These new arrivals crowd the plaza in excited agitation, some with the sullen defiance of the unwanted, the mask to hide their fear of being unwelcome, that their presence is cause to tighten jaw lines and police lines, both.

 The festival had blown off the hook – it was electrified.
 The black youth crowd the plaza, huddle in tight, dark circles.
-No cute rainbow-hued costumery and Hackey Sack looks for these new arrivals – they are from the shirtless, bedraggled, disarrayed school of urban poverty.
-They felt out the crowds, spotted locations, sized up adversaries; they worked their limbs into cudgels or stood still in Zen concentration.
+No cute rainbow-hued costumery and Hackey Sack looks for these new arrivals – they are from the shirtless, bedraggled school of urban poverty.
+They felt out the crowds, spotted locations, sized up adversaires as they worked their limbs into cudgels or stood stock-still in Zen concentration.
 They were the Masters of Dance and they had come to take their rightful positions.
 The battle had begun.
 It was a war, not of weapons, but of strength, grace and mental acuity.
 The crowds parted like the Red Sea as these new participants step into the whorls of dance that had formed in the ocean of people.

 “Poppin’ & Lockin’” the abrupt, mechanized, stylized imitation of robots, is familiar now to generations of Black dancers, mastered even by small children in the ‘hood.
 Body waving, Breakin’, Moon Walking, Runnin’ Man, Robot and Tickin’ – the bizarrely elegant quivering of every joint and muscle at conflicting angles – all these dances grew from hip hop’s beginnings.
 Most dancers at the Techno Fest displayed their mastery of “Jittin” , a matrix of extreme, skillful foot and legwork, with its origins in Detroit.

 The great racial rhythmic divide doesn’t exist in the same way as in generations past, what with music videos, MTV, BET, et al, and exposure to black music at exponentially higher levels than previous generations.
-The white kids, most as segregated as ever in real life, are profoundly integrated regarding aspects of music and elements of dance – even if they are learning dances that black kids mastered almost 40 years ago.
+The white kids, most as segregated as ever in real life, are profoundly integrated regarding music and dance – even if they are learning moves that black kids mastered almost 40 years ago.
 The first Techno Fests were the bar exams of dance.

 Dance Wars on the Plaza

-Added to the layers of consciousness, physicality and race at the festival, there were the whites whose forebears would not or could not flee from Detroit – the white boys from the ‘hood, lighter facsimiles of the young black males; skin color alone differentiated them from their darker neighbors and they were indistinguishable in speech, dress and attitude.
-They too were stars in this game of bravado and skill and their combination of urban-ness in white bodies makes them fascinating bridges between the two worlds – humble enough to accede leadership to their dark mentors in the ‘hood, but cocky in their dance mastery and urban skills in comparison to the suburban boys.
+Added to the layers of consciousness, physicality and race at the festival, there were the whites whose forebears would not or could not flee from Detroit – the white boys from the ‘hood, lighter facsimiles of the young blacks; skin color alone differentiated them from their darker neighbors; indistinguishable in speech, dress and attitude.
+They too were stars in this game of bravado and skill and their combination of urban-ness in white bodies makes them fascinating bridges between the two worlds – humble enough to accede leadership to their dark brother mentors in the ‘hood, but cocky in their dance mastery and urban skills in comparison to the suburban boys.

-All weekend the white girls’ moves approximated Brittney Spears’ hip-hop lite, but they stepped back in excited incredulity to watch the arrival of the “ghetto fabulous” home-girls.
-The allure of these new arrivals is primordial; the suburban girls – princesses in their hometown schools and malls – are agog at the finesse of these brown, urban females.
-There is nothing coy about their moves; this is the hard core “booty shake” of Senegal via the East Side of Detroit.
+Then came the girls from the ‘hood.
+All weekend the moves of most of the white girls approximated Brittney Spears’ hip-hop lite, and they stepped back in excited incredulity to watch the arrival of the “ghetto fabulous” home-girls.
+The allure of these new arrivals is primordial; the suburban girls – some of them probably real stars in their hometown schools and malls – are agog at the nubile finesse of these brown, urban females.
+There is nothing coy about their moves; this is the hard core “booty shake” of Senegal via Luke Campbell and the East Side of Detroit.
 Their rhythmic undulating was intense and incredible to behold.
 As their bodies roiled they stared straight ahead in the dead seriousness of trance.
-After minutes of these pelvic machinations, they collapsed in childish giggles – just young girls having fun.
+After minutes of these pelvic machinations, they collapsed in childish giggles – just young girls havin’ fun.

 At the edge of Hart Plaza the huge, dark figures of the Underground Railroad sculpture stood larger than life; massive, bronze figures fleeing from the ancestors of some of these very young people in their ceaseless, ecstatic movement on the plaza.
 I stood and reflected that during my own youth such an edifice would be unthinkable; much has changed within my lifetime.
 This statue of slaves on the verge of freedom stood in the midst of a scene that years ago was only a dream – kids of all colors dancing in Detroit’s dark night.

-The fact that there is now an admission fee for entrance – and a steep one, by Detroit inner-city standards – virtually guarantees that the innumerable circles of young dancers from the ‘hood – schooling their young suburban visitors and reveling in the partnership of dance – will never be seen again.
+The fact that there is now an admission fee for entrance – and a steep one, by Detroit inner-city standards – virtually guarantees that the innumerable circles of young, Black dancers from the ‘hood – schooling their young visitors and reveling in the partnership of dance – will never be seen in the same numbers again.

 But let me tell you, it was a beautful sight to see.